 Business Continuity and Disaster Recovery

-Natural disasters, power outages, or infrastructure failures can disrupt fixed-line connectivity.
-Mobile networks often remain operational when fixed infrastructure fails, making mobile hotspot a critical component of business continuity planning.
-Including mobile hotspot capability in your disaster recovery documentation ensures your team knows how to maintain connectivity during emergencies.
+Mobile networks often stay up when fixed infrastructure fails.
+Include mobile hotspot in your disaster recovery plan so your team knows how to maintain connectivity during emergencies.

 Mobile Data Usage and Hotspot: What You Need to Know